 |Unit level:||Level 1|

 - MATH10131 - Calculus and Vectors B (Compulsory)

-The aims of this course are to provide a basic introduction to various methods of proof used in mathematics and to the fundamental ideas in the study of sets, numbers and functions.
+The aims of this course are to provide a basic introduction to fundamental mathematical concepts of sets, numbers, functions and proof.

 This lecture course is intended to introduce students to the concept of "proof".
 The objects of study, sets, numbers and functions, are basic to almost all Mathematics.